10 Tips To Declutter Your Home

 Place all your spoons, spatulas, pots, and pans in separate piles and toss those that you don’t need.
 Group the related items and give them their own labeled drawers: Cooking Utensils, Stove top Supplies, Specialty Items or Baking Supplies.

 You can either have a specific theme on every shelf or drawer or place them into separate boxes and containers like these:

 Or you can make my Under $1 DIY Spice Rack below.

 6. Give The Oprah Closet Hanger Experiment A Try

 Identify the wardrobe pieces that you need to clear out by hanging all your clothes in reverse direction.
 After you wear the item and washed it, return it to the closet with the hanger facing the correct direction.

 After six months, you will have a clear picture of which pieces of clothes you can get rid off.
 This can also apply to other items in your house: Your cleaners, kids’ toys, linens, and craft items.

-Instead of piling all your bathroom essentials in the vanity space or on your bathroom shelves, take advantage of the space under the sink.
+Instead of piling all your bathroom and cleaning essentials in the vanity space or on your bathroom and kitchen shelves, take advantage of the space under the sink.